MichalOpoka/ecfr/cfr/title-26-Internal-Revenue/chapter-I-Internal-Revenue-Service-Department-Treasury/subchapter-A-Income-Tax/part-1-Income-Taxes/subjectgroup-ECFR807fc2326e73cb3-Items-Specifically-Included-Gross-Income/section-1.79-1.md

 (4) The amount of insurance provided to each employee is computed under a formula that precludes individual selection.
 This formula must be based on factors such as age, years of service, compensation, or position.
 This condition may be satisfied even if the amount of insurance provided is determined under a limited number of alternative schedules that are based on the amount each employee elects to contribute.
 However, the amount of insurance provided under each schedule must be computed under a formula that precludes individual selection.

-(b) *May group-term life insurance be combined with other benefits?* No part of the life insurance provided under a policy that provides a permanent benefit is group-term life insurance unless -
+(b) *May group-term life insurance be combined with other benefits?* No part of the life insurance provided under a policy that provides a permanent benefit is group-term life insurance unless—

 (1) The policy or the employer designates in writing the part of the death benefit provided to each employee that is group-term life insurance; and